 About Us

 Emerson Hall and the Unitarian Universalist Congregation have a rich history of hosting musical concerts, visual exhibitions, theatrical productions, poetry readings, dance, culturally rich education programs, and countless community service events.
 It is known by performers and speakers of all styles for its stellar acoustics and soft, contemplative atmosphere.
+In daylight, atural light pours through sideline stained glass windows.
+At night, the windows shine a soft glow from within.

 Incorporated as a non profit organization in September 2023, the promise of Emerson Hall Foundation is to preserve this iconic building to serve both the needs of the Unitarian Universalist Congregation and those of our city’s artistic, cultural, and community voices.

-For more information about Emerson Hall or to schedule a tour, please contact the Office Administrator at (203) 348-0708.
+To schedule a tour or for rental information, please contact the UUC Office Administrator at (203) 348-0708.